SylvestreG/logstats/README.md

 # troubleshooting

+## Click on ui
+Sometimes on MacOs imtui need double click to understand clicks...

 ## black screen

 When you have a black screen launching clfMonitor try to launch it like that :